 Accidents related to semi trucks can be extremely deadly and cause serious injuries.
-One of the most common problems that causes a truck to lose control on the highway is a blown-out tire.
+One of the most common problems that cause a truck to lose control while on the highway is a blown-out tire.

 You’ve probably seen the signs of a blowout on the highway before – a big pile of rubber sitting on the side of the road or on the shoulder.
 But many people don’t know how to respond if a truck has a blowout while they’re driving behind them.

 In this article, we’ll give you some advice that will help you respond properly if a truck’s tire blows out in front of you while driving.